The Horse Soldiers: Production

 Exterior scenes were filmed in Natchitoches Parish, Louisiana, along the banks of Cane River Lake, and in and around Natchez, Mississippi.
 The film company built a bridge over the Cane River for the pivotal battle scene, and many locals were hired as extras.
 It also features scenes shot in Wildwood Regional Park in Thousand Oaks, California.
 The film used DeLuxe Color.

 Holden and Wayne both received $750,000 for starring, a record salary at the time.
 The project was plagued from the start by cost overruns, discord, and tragedy.
 Holden and Ford argued incessantly.
 Wayne was preoccupied with pre-production logistics for The Alamo.
 Lukey's dialog was originally written in "Negro" dialect that Althea Gibson, the former Wimbledon and U.S. National tennis champion who was cast in the role, found offensive.
 She informed Ford that she would not deliver her lines as written.
 Though Ford was notorious for his intolerance of actors' demands, he agreed to modify the script.

 During filming of the climactic battle scene, veteran stuntman Fred Kennedy suffered a broken neck while performing a horse fall and died.
 "Ford was completely devastated," wrote biographer Joseph Malham. "[He] felt a deep responsibility for the lives of the men who served under him."
 The film was scripted to end with the triumphant arrival of Marlowe's forces in Baton Rouge, but Ford "simply lost interest" after Kennedy's death.
 He ended the film with Marlowe's farewell to Hannah Hunter before crossing and blowing up the bridge.

 Reception

-The film opened at number one in the United States but the film was a commercial failure; analysts said this was due largely to Wayne's and Holden's high salaries, and the complex participation of multiple production companies.
+The film opened at number one in the United States but was ultimately a commercial failure, due largely to Wayne's and Holden's high salaries and the complex participation of multiple production companies.
 The response of audiences and critics was "lackluster".